codyw912/context-templates/roles/role-orchestrator.md

    - Phase 6: Tester adds comprehensive tests
    - Phase 7: Reviewer does final review

-4. 🤝 Presents plan to human: "This is complex.
+7. 🤝 Presents plan to human: "This is complex.
 I propose this 7-phase approach.
 Sound right?"
-5. Human approves (or adjusts)
+8. Human approves (or adjusts)
-6. Creates `planning/payment-processing-integration.md`
+9. Creates `planning/payment-processing-integration.md`
+10. Creates feature branch from develop: `git checkout develop && git pull && git checkout -b feature/payment-processing`
+11. Documents branch and strategy in coordination plan
-7. Updates `status/current-focus.md` and `status/roadmap.md`
+12. Updates `status/current-focus.md` and `status/roadmap.md`
-8. Hands off to researcher role with clear scope
+13. Hands off to researcher role with clear scope

 **As work progresses:**
 - Updates status after each phase
+- Ensures each role commits their work to the feature branch
 - Prepares handoffs with complete context
 - Identifies blocker when payment provider API docs are unclear
 - 🤝 Escalates to human for decision on which provider to use